 The distribution and posting of school and non-school posters, leaflets, fliers, brochures, letters, and other printed materials must be appropriate, in good taste, and respectful.
-All such materials must be pre-approved by the Student Activities Director or an administrator.
+All such materials must be pre-approved by the Coordinator of Athletics and Activities or an administrator.